JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * * furthermore, a majority of researchers find each to be slightly or not at all useful

 ####Researcher evaluation
-* part of the rationale for data publication is to incentivise data sharing by fitting data into the academic reward system
+* part of the rationale for data publication is to incentivize data sharing by fitting data into the academic reward system
 * to that end, we wanted to know what features of a data publication would increase its value as an item on a CV
 * we considered the imprimatur of peer review and the inclusion of a data paper

 * to establish a baseline, we asked about traditional papers
-* *not surprsinigly, they are highly valued
+* *not surprisingly, they are highly valued
 * *145 (60%) give it a great deal of weight and another 87 (36%) give it significant weight

 * data publications were much less highly valued at 23 (10%) a great deal for highest scorer, a peer-reviewed data paper, although 109 (46%) still gave that significant weight.